dimajix/flowman/docs/workflow.md

 # Development & Deployment Workflow

 This text will give you some guidance how a typical development workflow would look like.
-It starts from creating a new Flowman project, describes how to run the project locally, build a self-contained redistributable package and then deploy it to a remote repository manager like Nexus.
+Unsurprisingly, the steps should look very familiar since they represent the typical development workflow based on local development, CI/CD and production deployment.
+The workflow starts from creating a new Flowman project, describes how to run the project locally, build a self-contained redistributable package and then deploy it to a remote repository manager like Nexus.

 ![Flowman Development Workflow](images/flowman-workflow.png)

+The whole workflow is implemented with [Apache Maven](https://maven.apache.org/), but you could of course also chose a different build tool.
+Maven was chosen simply because one can assume that this is present in a Big Data environment, so no additional installation on developer machines or CI/CD infrastructure is required.

-## 1. Creating a new project via Maven
+## 1. Creating a new project from a Maven Archetype
 First you need to create a new Flowman project.
 You can either copy/paste from one of the official Flowman examples, or you can create a new project from a Maven archetype provided.
 This can be done as follows:
 ```shell